fcostarodrigo/sample-project/README.md

 `pnpm --filter frontend run fix` or `pnpm -F frontend run fix`

-esbuild is installed in the root package following a [recommendation from aws cdk](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_lambda_nodejs-readme.html#local-bundling).

-Vitest is installed in the root for better compatibility with vs code plugin.
+Some packages are installed in the root for compatibility with libraries that import from the root `node_modules`.